HarryR/TinyLisp/README.md

 #### `(cdr!
 (X Y) ...)`

-Change the B record of a cons to a new value.
+Change the B record of a cons to a new value, returns the old value.

 #### `(car!
 (X Y) ...)`

-Change the B record of a cons to a new value.
+Change the B record of a cons to a new value, returns the old value.

 #### `(fun?
 (X) ...)`